Aidan Wojciehowski enters his sixth year with the Loras College baseball program, and 2nd as an assistant coach for Carl Tebon in 2020.

 Pirkle’s coaching experience includes stops at Marist High School in Chicago, Illinois, Wahlert Catholic and Hempstead High School.
 At Marist, Pirkle served as an assistant coach for both baseball and football.

-Currently, Pirkle is an assistant baseball coach at Wahlert Catholic as well as an assistant football coach at Hempstead.
+Currently, Pirkle is an assistant baseball coach and assistant football coach at Hempstead.

-A native of Frankfort, Illinois, Pirkle now resides in Dubuque and works at Hempstead High School as a Special Education Teacher.
+A native of Frankfort, Ill., Pirkle now resides in Dubuque and works at Hempstead High School as a Special Education Teacher.

 Strength and Conditioning Coach